Advice Guide for UK Bullion Investors

 Gold bullion coins need to be a minimum of 90% fine gold to qualify as investment gold.
 Older USA, and many European gold coins were made of 90% (.900 fine).
 British gold sovereigns are 22ct gold (91.66%), while some modern gold bullion coins are 99.9%, 99.99%, or even 99.999% fine gold (often slightly incorrectly called 24ct).
 There is no major reason to choose one standard over another in the UK, although some countries have different tax or import charges on coins lower than “24ct”.

 Gold bars need to be at least 99.5% to qualify as investment gold for VAT exemption.

-By "old” we mean traditional circulation coins such as gold sovereigns, as opposed to “new” modern bullion coins which are mainly in ounces, fractions or multiples of ounces.
-There is no real benefit in buying modern one ounce gold bullion coins compared with older traditional types such as gold sovereigns, except that it makes the arithmetic or maths slightly easier.
-One plus point in favour of buying “older” bullion coins is there is more upside potential demand from collectors compared with modern one ounce pieces.
+By "old” we mean traditional circulation coins such as the Victorian gold sovereigns (1838-1901) and previous sovereigns from monarchs of the past.
+As opposed to “new” modern bullion coins which are mainly in ounces, fractions or multiples of ounces.
+There is no real benefit in buying modern one ounce gold bullion coins compared with older traditional types, such as gold sovereigns, except that it makes the arithmetic or maths slightly easier.
+One plus point in favour of buying “older” bullion coins is there is more potential demand from collectors compared with modern one ounce pieces.